 Secondary School Transport in Surrey Heath

-🏫 No link between school offers and transport provision - Many children are allocated schools miles away (e.g. Charters, Collingwood, SJB) but with no transport in place β€” especially from Chobham, Lightwater, and Windlesham.
+🏫 No link between schools and transport – Children are placed miles away (e.g. Charters, Collingwood, SJB) with no provision, especially from Chobham, Lightwater and Windlesham.

 This website uses cookies